lbzepoqo/squadjs-squad-creation-blocker/README.md

 ## Description

 The SquadCreationBlocker plugin is designed for SquadJS to manage and control squad creation in Squad servers.
 It prevents squads from being created within a specified time after a new game starts and at the end of a round.
-Additionally, it offers an optional feature to broadcast a countdown when 10 seconds are left and when squad creation is unlocked.
+It offers two modes of operation: broadcasting countdown messages or sending individual warnings to players attempting to create squads.

 ## Features

 - Blocks squad creation for a configurable duration at the start of each new game.
 - Prevents squad creation at the end of a round.
-- Optional countdown broadcast feature to inform players when squad creation will be unlocked.
+- Two modes of operation: broadcast mode and warning mode.
 - Configurable block duration.
 - Provides feedback to players attempting to create squads during blocked periods.